 If you meet one of the above criteria, you can still get THDA loans and assistance as a repeat buyer.

-THDA makes the Homeownership for the Brave program available to qualified military service members and their families.
+THDA celebrates and honors the men and women who serve with the Homeownership for Heroes.
 You must meet one of the following requirements:

 As we mentioned above, THDA’s military loans have lower interest rates and the first-time buyer requirements are waived.